Course syllabi should include the grading policies and scales for a class.

 UMSI strives to provide an academic program that is academically rigorous, with high expectations.
 While most students have an A- or B+ average, faculty should grade according to performance, even if that means giving a student a B, C, or D in a course.
 The A+ is rarely given and is reserved for particularly excellent work.

 The method of grading graduate students is the letter grade system (A, B, C, D, E) as well as S (Satisfactory) and U (Unsatisfactory), except for special courses as noted below.
 Undergraduate students also use the letter grade system, as well as P (Pass) and F (Fail).
 Courses in which grades of E or U are earned cannot be used in fulfillment of degree requirements.
 In all UMSI programs (PhD, MADS, MHI, MSI) courses in which a D+, D, D-, or E grades are earned do not count for degree credit.
-In the BSI, courses in which grades D+ or lower are earned cannot be used in fulfillment of required UMSI courses, core courses, path courses completed as prerequisites for a final project course, as well as the final project course.
+In the BSI, courses in which grades D+, D, and D- grade are earned do not count for SI credit, but will still count towards the overall UM degree.
+A grade of E does not earn credit.
 Indications of + and - may be given to undergraduate or graduate students whenever such fineness of discrimination is possible.

 A+ 4.0 (4.3 for PhD students) Extraordinary achievement.
 Rarely given.